andrewzayats/AICore/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/VIAcode/AICore/blob/main/LICENSE)

-🤖 The AI Core is an open-source toolkit that streamlines the development, deployment, and management of AI-based applications.
+The AI Core is an open-source toolkit that streamlines the development, deployment, and management of AI-based applications.
 Whether you’re leveraging Azure AI, Azure OpenAI, or custom models, this platform provides an all-in-one solution.
 With built-in support for agent workflows, session management, user management, and cost tracking, the platform ensures a secure and scalable environment for all your AI needs.
 The platform is available as a source code and a Docker image for seamless integration.

-## Key Features
+## 💡 Key Features
 -	AI Models Integration: Manage different types of AI models effortlessly, with built-in support for Azure Open AI, Azure AI, Azure AI Document Intelligence and custom models.
 -	Agents & Flows: Enable complex workflows and AI-driven tasks with customizable agents and composite workflows.
 -	RAG skills: link with data sources and use retrieval-augmented generation to gather information
 -	User Management: Manage users and groups securely, with support for Single Sign-On (SSO) and Microsoft Entra ID integration.
 -	Cost Control: Gain full visibility and control over AI-related costs by managing usage across users, models, and agents.
 -	AI Jobs Scheduler: Schedule and run background agents or workflows, automating repetitive tasks to improve efficiency.

+## 🤖 Agents
+AI Core includes agents, modular components that enhance your AI workflows by automating specific tasks or integrating third-party services.
+Agents act as independent processes within the system, facilitating functions such as:

+- Data preprocessing or enrichment
+- Triggering external APIs
+- Scheduling tasks or recurring jobs
+- Supporting domain-specific operations

+Developers can create custom agents or use predefined ones available in the platform to tailor solutions to specific needs.
+This modular design ensures flexibility and reduces development time for complex AI-driven applications.

+## 🪄 Available LLMs
+AI Core currently supports the following large language models, offering flexibility for various use cases:

+- GPT-4o-mini: A lightweight version optimized for fast inference and low-resource environments, suitable for tasks requiring quick responses with reduced computational costs.
+- GPT-4o: A more powerful model, providing enhanced accuracy and broader language capabilities, ideal for complex AI tasks such as advanced natural language understanding, summarization, and conversational interfaces.

+These models ensure that AI Core can meet both performance-oriented and high-accuracy needs, catering to a wide range of project requirements.

+## 💬 Chat
+Playground
+AI Core offers a Chat Area for data handling and models testing where users can:

+- Experiment with data inputs and outputs, gaining insights into model behavior in real time.
+- Test various models and configurations.
+- Simulate workflows, ensuring that agents, data flows, and AI models work together as intended.
+- Visualize key metrics such as response times, accuracy, and cost impact of various AI tasks.
+- Chat provides a safe, user-friendly environment to prototype ideas quickly and debug workflows before full-scale deployment.